uabrc/uabrc.github.io/docs/cheaha/slurm/sbatch_usage.md

 ## Interactive Jobs

 Batch jobs are meant to be submitted and not interacted with during execution.
-However, some jobs need user input during execution or need to use a GUI.
+However, some jobs need researcher input during execution or need to use a GUI.
 Interactive jobs are meant to be used for these situations.

 It is highly suggested to use the Cheaha `Open OnDemand` web portal for interactive jobs.
 Interactive sessions for certain software such as MATLAB and RStudio can be created directly from the browser while an HPC Desktop is available to access all of the other software on Cheaha.